OneDrive/onedrive-api-docs/README.md

 be available via the OData metadata or generated content.
 For more information, see [OData Support](odata/odata-support.md).

-**Note:** Although OneDrive in general will store a user's OneNote, you shouldn't use the OneDrive API to work with OneNote.
-Instead, use the [OneNote API](http://dev.onenote.com).

 ### Prerequisites

 To use the OneDrive API, we assume that: